mikemaccana/helpers/README.md

 Parameters

 - `connection`: Connection.
-- `mintAuthority`: Keypair of the account that can make new tokens.
+- `mintAuthority`: CryptoKeypair of the account that can make new tokens.
 - `name`: string, name of the token.
 - `symbol`: string, like a ticker symbol.
 Usually in all-caps.
 - `decimals`: number, how many decimal places the new token will have.